GowerCampbell/Interview_Prep/README.md

 - **Mindset**: I’m ready to showcase my unique blend of creativity and tech skills, aligning with Sparta Global’s goal to foster diverse, impactful tech talent.
 Let’s do this!

 ---

-Good luck, Gower!
-This README is your prep hub—use it to nail that interview and kickstart your DevOps journey with Sparta Global.
-You’ve got the skills, story, and spirit to shine.
-Let me know how it goes or if you need a last-minute tweak!